awesomemotive/wp-simple-pay-lite/readme.txt

 = Add Apple Pay and Google Pay buttons =

-Give your site visitors the option to pay using Apple Pay, Google Pay, and Microsoft Pay with a single button.
+Give your site visitors the option to pay using Apple Pay, Google Pay, and Microsoft Pay with a single button in your custom embedded or overlay forms.

 Anyone with a browser and device combination that allows one of these options will see the new payment button.